edwardlavender/utils.add/README.md

     element in a vector;
   - `around()` – Extract the rows in a dataframe around specified position(s);
-  - `match_closest()` – Extract the values in one dataset that are closest in time to the times in another dataset;
   - `sterm()` – Define `mgcv` model smooth term names (e.g. to extract values from `mgcv::predict.gam()`);